alizain-c/alizain-c/README.md

 ### Summary

 * 💼  I'm currently a software development intern at [PROS, Inc.](https://pros.com) & an Accelerate intern, software track at [IBM](https://ibm.com).
-* 🎓  I'm working towards my B.S. in Computer Science and Mathematics Degree at the University of Houston
+* 🎓  I'm working towards my B.S. in Computer Science and Mathematics Degree at the University of Houston.
 * 👀  I'm the V.P. of the largest Computer Science organization at UH where I lead and organize the [CodeRED](https://uhcode.red) hackathon!
 * 🌱  I'm a budding Software Engineer; Machine Learning, Data Science and Artificial Intelligence Enthusiast.
 * ⚡  Fun fact: I spent most of my life living in Bombay, India! 🇮🇳